dex157/remove-me/002-basic-redux.md

 | `SET_BALANCE_WITH_TAX` | `number` | Should set a new amount of the balance in which TAX is deducted |
 | `DEBIT` | `number` | Should subtract payload amount from balance |

-It will be checked inly using redux dev tools where I am able to see list of actions.
+It will be checked only using redux dev tools where I am able to see list of actions.

 Example:
 ```